 ERS225 is designed for students entering the Earth Science program, with little to no experience of fieldwork.
 We will be visiting the area surrounding Bancroft and Gravenhurst, and studying the outcrops of the Canadian Shield, Grenville Belt and the Palaeozoic sediments of Southern Ontario.
 The majority of the course time will be during a week-long field trip, with follow up labs in September and October.
 The teaching component will be complete by the end of October, and the course has no exams.
 However, there will be assignments due throughout the Fall semester.

 To be eligible for ERS225, you need to:

 - Have finished your first year at UTM.

 - Have completed ERS101 (Planet Earth) or ERS111 (Earth, Climate and Life) or ENV100 (The Environment).

 - Be enrolled as an Earth Science Specialist, Major or Minor.
 Other programs, such as Paleontology Major or Environmental Sciences may also enroll in the course, but priority will be given to those in Earth Science programs.

 - Be able to attend the entire trip, and be physically able to walk long distances over uneven ground.

 You do not need any previous field trip experience.
-The trip lasts for approximately 7 days in late August and early September.
-The dates for the 2022 ERS225 trip are currently 27th August to the 3rd September.
+The trip will consist of a training day on the UTM campus (27th August), four days / three nights of fieldwork in the Gravenhurst to Parry Sound area (28th to 31st August) and one day trip to the Hamilton area (1st Sept).
 There is a small chance that these dates may change slightly, and you should not plan any activities in the 2 days preceding or after the trip in case these dates changed.
-The dates will be confirmed in July.

 Required / Recommended Equipment